 At church we assemble to worship God—to share his life and his love together.
 As we do, let’s involve children actively, meaningfully and fully.

 We can involve children in the life of the church in many ways as it assembles.
-I’ve been to churches where the children serve with adults as ushers.
-Where they help in receiving the offering.
-Where they help serve communion.
+I’ve been to churches where the children serve with adults as ushers, where they help in receiving the offering, where they help serve Communion.
 I’ve seen pastors call children to the front of the church and, sitting down with them (getting down on their level), giving a short children’s sermon—a biblical message tailor-made for the children.
 Kids love it (and so do the adults who are listening in)!

-I’ve seen congregations that frequently have children on stage with the worship team, helping lead the congregation in praying, singing, reading Scripture and the like.
+I’ve seen congregations that often have children on stage with the worship team, helping lead the congregation in praying, singing, reading Scripture and the like.
 This involves adults sharing their lives (in this case their worship lives) with the children—and in ways the children relate to.
 The net effect of this involvement is the building of relationships among the adults and children and among the children and the church and with God.
 The children come away feeling that this is MY church —MY God—MY family of faith.

 Where else do you live?
 Well, you get the idea.
 We live unique lives—with specific interests, gifts and passions.
 How can you share these with a child or two (or 20)?
 Why don’t you think about it?
 Why don’t you pray persistently about it?
 Seek God’s direction—ask him to open windows of opportunity.
-And share your passion and intention with some other adults in your congregation—consider teaming up to reach out to some children together.
+Share your passion and intention with some other adults in your congregation—consider teaming up to reach out to some children together.

 I close with reminding us all that God has made children dependent upon those who are older so that those who are older may help children become fully dependent upon God.
 We walk in harmony with God’s created order and in step with Jesus’ way when we involve children in our lives inside and outside the church walls.